Happening Saturday, February 14th in Lawrence Kansas!

 Sponsor Here!

 Join us at this year’s Food and Farm Conference, where tickets are just $47 in honor of our 47th year championing the health of the land and its people.
-Gather with farmers, organizations, and community members for a powerful day of collaboration, connection, and vision-building as we explore how to strengthen our communities and support one another in changing times.
+We welcome old friends and new - including farmers, organizations, and community members - for a day of collaboration, connection, and vision-building, as we explore how to strengthen our communities and support one another in changing times.

 Programming will include: